zammad/zammad-user-documentation/basics/work-with-tickets/update-tickets.rst

 loose track.

 Referencing on earlier written text helps greatly to keep context and track of things.
-By default Zammad adds no whole quote body (this can be changed by your administrator).
+By default, Zammad adds no whole quote body (this can be changed by your administrator).

 No matter if the whole quotation is active or not, you can always mark the text